omega8cc/boa/docs/AEGIR2BOA.md

   automatically on Percona 8.0 and 8.4 (sql config sync, aegir2boa D-015)
   — on a target whose BOA predates that, add the lines yourself and restart mysql.
-Modern-PHP sites and `caching_sha2` users are unaffected — clients negotiate the switch.
-Without it the import FAILS the site honestly at its serve probe instead of adopting a site that cannot serve — though a probe that lands before the FPM agent maps the site onto its php56 pool can pass on the account-default modern-PHP pool and the site then degrades on the agent's next pass, so fix the policy, don't race the probe.
+Modern-PHP sites and `caching_sha2` users are unaffected — clients negotiate the switch. `check` grades this per D6 site as well, from what the target's server actually advertises — its handshake greeting, or the `authentication_policy` / `default_authentication_plugin` variables when the greeting cannot be read — so a non-native target is named before `pre-mig` pauses anything; a target that answers neither is reported UNKNOWN and accuses nobody.
+Past that gate the import still FAILS the site honestly at its serve probe instead of adopting a site that cannot serve — though a probe that lands before the FPM agent maps the site onto its php56 pool can pass on the account-default modern-PHP pool and the site then degrades on the agent's next pass, so fix the policy, don't race the probe.
 - **Disk headroom**: per site roughly 2× its DB size free under `/var/aegir` on the source for dumps; the whole estate + 500 MB free